 |4 To 5 Years||1%|

+So, are there any hidden fees you should know about?
 Nope, no hidden fees here.
 The only fees you will end up paying on Fundrise are the three fees listed above.

 With Fundrise you know exactly what you're paying for.